 - learning to recognise the triggers and signs of an episode of depression or mania

-- psychological treatment such as talking therapy to help deal with depression and to give you advice about how to improve your relationships
+- psychological treatment – such as talking therapy, which help you deal with depression and provide advice on how to improve relationships

 Most people with bipolar disorder can receive most of their treatment without having to stay in hospital.

-However, treatment in hospital may be required if your symptoms are severe, or if you are being treated under the Mental Health Act because there is a danger that you will harm yourself or others.
-In some circumstances, you may be able to have treatment in a day hospital and return home at night.
+However, hospital treatment may be needed if your symptoms are severe, or if you are being treated under the Mental Health Act because there is a danger you may self-harm or hurt others.
+In some circumstances, you could have treatment in a day hospital and return home at night.

 Several medications are available to help stabilise mood swings.
-These include:
+These are commonly referred to as mood stabilisers and include:

-If you are already taking medication for bipolar disorder and you develop depression, your GP will check that you are taking the correct dose and, if necessary, will adjust it.
+If you are already taking medication for bipolar disorder and you develop depression, your GP will check that you are taking the correct dose.
+If you aren't, they will change it.

-If your GP or psychiatrist recommends that you stop taking medication for bipolar disorder, the dose should be gradually reduced over a minimum of four weeks, and up to three months if you are taking an antipsychotic or lithium.
-If you have to stop taking lithium for any reason, see your GP about taking an antipsychotic or valproate (see below) instead.
+If your GP or psychiatrist recommends that you stop taking medication for bipolar disorder, the dose should be gradually reduced over a least four weeks, and up to three months if you are taking an antipsychotic or lithium.
+If you have to stop taking lithium for any reason, see your GP about taking an antipsychotic or valproate instead (see below).

 In the UK, lithium carbonate (often referred to as just lithium) is the medication that is most commonly used to treat bipolar disorder.
 Lithium is a long-term method of treatment for episodes of mania, hypomania and depression.
-It is usually prescribed for a minimum of six months.
+It is usually prescribed for at least six months.

 If you are prescribed lithium, stick to the prescribed dose and do not stop taking it suddenly (unless told to by your doctor).

 For lithium to be effective, the dosage must be correct.
-If the dose is incorrect, it may cause side effects, such as diarrhoea and vomiting.
-If you are taking lithium and you have side effects, tell your doctor immediately.
+If it is incorrect, you may get side effects, such as diarrhoea and vomiting.
+However, if you have side effects while taking lithium, tell your doctor immediately.

-While taking lithium, you will need to have regular blood tests (at least once every three months) to ensure that your levels of lithium are not too high or too low.
-Your kidney and thyroid function will also need to be checked every two to three months if the dose of lithium is being adjusted, and every 12 months in all other cases.
+While taking lithium, you will need to have regular blood tests (at least once every three months) to make sure your lithium levels are not too high or too low.
+Your kidney and thyroid function will also need to be checked every 2 to 3 months if the dose of lithium is being adjusted, and every 12 months in all other cases.

-In the UK, lithium is currently the only medication that is licensed for use in children who have bipolar disorder (who are aged 12 or over).
-However, in 2000, the Royal College of Paediatrics and Child Health stated that unlicensed medicines may be prescribed for children if there are no suitable alternatives, and where their use can be justified by expert agreement.
+In the UK, lithium and the antipsychotic medicine aripiprazole (see below), are currently the only medications licensed for use in adolescents with bipolar disorder (who are aged 13 or over).
+However, the Royal College of Paediatrics and Child Health state that unlicensed medicines may be prescribed for children if there are no suitable alternatives, and where their use can be justified by expert agreement.